napari/napari-release-tools/additional_notes/0.6.5/highlights.md

 TODO: image here

-### Task manager will now try to save your unfinished work
+### Task manager will now try to prevent losing unfinished work
 We added a new task manager ([#8211](https://github.com/napari/napari/pull/8211)) which automatically registers any running `thread_worker`, showing a confirmation dialog if you attempt to close napari while a task is running.

 ### New `remove()` and `pop()` methods for Points and Shapes